 Keiko, a Genus Orca whale, was born in 1976 and captured off the coast of Iceland in 1979.
 He was sold to the marine park industry, and in 1985 he arrived to Reino Aventura in Mexico City where and lived a normal life for a captive whale until 1993.
 In that year, he was cast as "Willy" in the movie...

 This is the staring player in the Free Willy movies earned over $36 million

 Actor | Lassie Come Home

-Pal the dog ( a Rough Collie) was born on June 8, 1940 in North Hollywood, California, USA.
-He is best known and remembered for Lassie Come Home, (1943) and Courage of Lassie (1946), The Painted Hills (1951).
+Pal the dog (a Rough Collie) was born on June 8, 1940 in North Hollywood, California, USA.
+He is best known and remembered for Lassie Come Home (1943) and Courage of Lassie (1946), The Painted Hills (1951).
 Though he was a male, he received notoriety for playing the famous character Lassie.
-He ...
+He was ...

 earned up to $4,000 every week